Achieving optimized performance with a

 plates of a capacitor while the signal trace metal acts as the other separated

 by PCB dielectric.
-To reduce this unwanted capacitance, care must be taken to
+To reduce this unwanted capacitance, take care to minimize

-minimize the routing of the feedback network.
-A plane cutout around and
+the routing of the feedback network.
+A plane cutout around and underneath the

-underneath the inverting input pin on all ground and power planes is
+inverting input pin on all ground and power planes is recommended.
+Otherwise,

-recommended.
-Otherwise, ground and power planes should be unbroken elsewhere on
+ensure that ground and power planes are unbroken elsewhere on the board.

 - Minimize the distance